-The Money Advice Service is independent and unbiased so it won’t recommend any particular products or try to sell you anything.
+The Money Helper Service is independent and unbiased so it won’t recommend any particular products or try to sell you anything.
 It was set up by government and is funded by a levy on the financial services industry.

 You can access their services in three ways:

-- online on the Money Advice Service website;
+- on the Money Helper website;

-Money Health Check – get started today
+MAS Money Health Check

-To find out how they could help you, use the Stepchange Debt Remedy online tool for an instant assessment of your current debt situation complete with a personalised budget.
+To find out how they could help you, use the Stepchange online debt remedy tool for an instant assessment of your current debt situation, complete with a personalised budget.